 Annual Tuition: $29,975

-The Wharton Business School is accredited by the AACSB, a prestigious accrediting agency for business schools worldwide.
+The Smeal College of Business is accredited by the AACSB, a prestigious accrediting agency for business schools worldwide.

 Located in Winston-Salem, North Carolina, Wake Forest University was founded in 1834.
 Their campus is located three miles from downtown and students will enjoy the rich culture of this mid-size city.
 They have the world wide relevance of a leading research institution but with the feel of a small liberal arts college.
 Wake Forest has over 7,000 students enrolled in their academic programs.